 We solved this by creating two collaborative work spaces during our makeover.

 I bought a thin computer desk (meaning: not deep) that can seat both of us and can be our main desk areas.
+And, it’s become one of our favorite pieces!

 It might not look like it from the picture, but there’s plenty of room for two chairs and both of us to sit and work on separate projects or work together.